 Damages, once liability is established, may include both economic and noneconomic damages.
 In Maryland, economic damages are not capped and include all tangible losses that flow from your child suffering from mixed cerebral palsy, including medical costs, future lost wages, lost earning capacity, the cost of a lifelong aide in serious cases, and household services.
 Noneconomic losses like pain and suffering and loss of enjoyment are capped under Maryland law.Enlist a Baltimore Lawyer for Your Cerebral Palsy Case

 If your child was diagnosed with mixed cerebral palsy, you may need to bring a lawsuit to make sure that your child receives the lifetime treatment necessary to reach their full potential.
 The cost of medical care, nursing services, physical and occupational therapy, prescriptions, and possibly surgery will likely exceed several million dollars.
-At Lebowitz & Mzhen, LLC, our Baltimore cerebral palsy attorneys understand the significant challenges faced by individuals and families dealing with cerebral palsy in Maryland and Washington, D.C.
+At Lebowitz & Mzhen Personal Injury Lawyers, our Baltimore cerebral palsy attorneys understand the significant challenges faced by individuals and families dealing with cerebral palsy in Maryland and Washington, D.C.
 We do not recover any fees or expenses unless we obtain a judgment or settlement for you.
 Call us at 1-800-654-1949 or 410-654-3600, or contact us online for a free consultation with a birth injury attorney.